ITwrx/monero-php/README.md

     composer require psychiccat/monero-php

-## Create an Instance of the Wallet
+## Create an instance of the wallet in your controller

 ```php
 //not needed for laravel